Legal Research and Writing Research Guide

 Selected Library Resources

-Articles on the law or on legal topics can also be selected in the Lexis Nexis Academic or WestLaw Next database, or the New Jersey Law Journal.
-Subject-specific databases that may be of special interest include Criminal Justice Abstracts with Full Text and the Praeger Security International Online database.
+Articles on the law or on legal topics can also be selected in the Nexis Uni (also known as Lexis Advanced or the New Jersey Law Journal.
+Subject-specific databases that may be of special interest include Criminal Justice Abstracts with Full Text.
 CQ Researcher and Legal Information Research Center, may also cover relevant topics.

 Google Scholar allows cases to be searched.
 At the bottom of the main screen, select "Case Law" and enter your terms.
 You can then select the court which you are researching.

 Results can be limited by date and also sort by relevance.
 Below each entry is listed the number of times a case has been cited.
 Clicking on that will list the cases which have cited the original case.
 To the left of the entry will be horizontal bars which will indicate the degree of relevance which the case bears to the original.
 Three bars has the greatest relevance and one bar the least.